-Having a discussion with a student can be a useful strategy for assessing reading comprehension rather than giving students a written task to complete.
-A discussion enables teachers to investigate student understanding as a student's ability to demonstrate their reading comprehension in a written task may be hampered, especially in the early years and students with disability, by their capacity to express themselves in writing.
+Having a discussion with a student can be a useful strategy for assessing reading comprehension and can complement written responses.
+A discussion enables teachers to investigate student understanding.

 Questioning is an effective way to assess a student's understanding of the texts they read.
 Asking open-ended questions is the most sensitive way of assessing comprehension, since it allows opportunities for the teacher to pose follow-up questions to dig deeper into the level of a student's understanding.